ROCm/Tensile/docs/src/how-to/programmers-guide.rst

 - Manually: To build and run the tests manually, see the commands in `tasks.py <https://github.com/ROCm/Tensile/blob/develop/tasks.py>`_.
   For advanced usage like filtering or repeating test cases, see the `gtest documentation <https://github.com/google/googletest/blob/main/docs/advanced.md>`_.

+..
+   The static analysis section is WIP and not to be reviewed.
 ===============
 Static analysis
 ===============